 More on my DUI fees here.

+If you are under 21, the OUI laws are a little different.
 According to Massachusetts Laws, there is a “zero tolerance” policy for minors driving after drinking alcohol.
 Minor or underage drunk driving charges are taken very seriously.
 The Massachusetts legal limit for minors is .02 BAC.
 There may also be other license issues if the driver had a junior operators license.

 Under Melanie’s Law, if you refuse the breath test as an under 21 driver, your license is suspended for 3 years.
-(It is a 5 year suspension for a 2nd offense under 21).
+(It is a 5-year suspension for a 2nd offense under 21).

-Also, if you are under 21 and fail the breath test with a BAC result of .20 or higher, you will be required to attend a 2 week inpatient alcohol education program if you are found guilty.
+Also, if you are under 21 and fail the breath test with a BAC result of .20 or higher, you will be required to attend a 2-week inpatient alcohol education program if you are found guilty.

 Yes, the police will still arrest and charge you if you blew a .06 or .07 BAC, under the legal limit.
 Under Massachusetts law, it is their discretion to do so and they can still argue that you were too impaired to drive.